Neath and Brecon Railway: Improved finances

 From about 1890 the financial situation of the company improved, and it was possible to purchase further locomotives and rolling stock.
 This enabled the company to take over the working of its own coal trains on the Junction Line between Colbren and Ynysygeinon after 1 July 1903.

 After 1923

-In 1922 the Neath and Brecon Railway was absorbed into the new Great Western Railway, one of four large companies established by the Government as part of the process known as the "grouping", following the Railways Act 1921.
+In 1922 the Neath and Brecon Railway was absorbed into the new Great Western Railway (GWR), one of four large companies established by the government as part of the process known as the "grouping", following the Railways Act 1921.

 The effective date of the absorption was 1 July 1922.
 The issued capital of the company was £1.67 million and the net income in 1921 was £43,159, and no dividend had been paid on ordinary shares in that year.

 The company owned 15 locomotives, 42 passenger carriages, 133 freight wagons, and had 327 employees.